Din søgning gav ingen resultater

 For some services, we may collect the publicly-available names of CEOs of companies to better understand the status of these companies and help inform our services which relate to providing customers information about other companies.

 For personal information collected about you in the EU, our basis for processing is the following:

 Oracle maintains personal information for the following retention periods:

 Sharing within Oracle

-As a global organization, information about you may be shared globally throughout Oracle's worldwide organization.
-A list of Oracle entities is available here.
+As a global organization, information about you may be shared globally throughout Oracle’s worldwide organization.
+See the list of Oracle entities.
 Please select a region and country to view the registered address and contact details of the Oracle entity or entities located in each country.

 Oracle employees are authorized to access personal information only to the extent necessary to serve the applicable purpose(s) and to perform their job functions.